MeteoSwiss-APN/finch/README.md

 # Overview

-Finch provides parallelized prototypes for ICON data processing operators for a distributed infrastructure.
+Finch provides parallelized prototypes for ICON data processing operators for a distributed infrastructure with SLURM.
 It is deisgned as an experimental library plus a run script, which runs configurable experiments.

 # Setup